 If a fire occurs on the Campbell University campus, 911 should be called.
-The closest responding Fire Department to Campbell University is the Buies Creek Fire Department that is located at 112 Marshbanks St., Lillington, NC, which is less that one block from the main campus.
-Campbell University maintains a working relationship with the B.C.F.D. and with Harnett County Emergency Services.
+The closest responding Fire Department to Campbell University is the Buies Creek Fire Department, which is located at 112 Marshbanks Street Lillington.
+This is less than one block from the main campus.
+Campbell University maintains a working relationship with the Buies Creek Fire Department and with Harnett County Emergency Services.

 The fire alarms in Campbell buildings are set to ring in the Campbell University Campus Safety Telecommunications Center.
 The Communications center has direct contact with the Harnett County 911 Center in Lillington.
-Campbell University Campus Safety also monitors the B.C.F.D. channel and informs Security Officers of calls dispatched to the B.C.F.D. that may have them respond through campus to get to their destination.
+Campbell University Campus Safety also monitors the BCFD channel and informs Security Officers of calls dispatched to the BCFD that may have them respond through campus to get to their destination.

-The Fire Marshall's Office also works with Campbell University on events and sets standards to occupancy limits and testing of fire alarm panels.
+The Fire Marshal's Office also works with Campbell University on events and sets standards to occupancy limits and testing of fire alarm panels.
 There are specific fire policies in the Convocation Center where Campbell's largest indoor events are held.
 During events when occupancy is at a predetermined level, Campbell contacts and staffs the event with Fire Department and EMS personnel.
-The B.C.F.D. and Harnett County Emergency Management works closely with Campbell University on outdoor events where crowds are expected, such as football games.
+The BCFD and Harnett County Emergency Management work closely with Campbell University on outdoor events where large crowds are expected, such as football games.